Debian QEMU/KVM bridged networking and VLAN

 FreeBSD network performance on KVM/Qemu

 Today I red an article that was comparing Fedora 29 and FreeBSD 11.2 network performance in a KVM/Qemu environment.
 Since I use KVM/Qemu and also Fedora and Freebsd I powered on a couple of vm and did my own tests.
 Results are quite interesting, I expected FreeBSD to be faster but it turns out Fedora 29 actually is.
-Host system configuration: CPU: Ryzen 7 1700x @4 GHz Motherboard: Gigabyte X370 K7 - BIOS F23d RAM: 2x16 GB DDR4 @3133 MHz CAS 16 HDD: Some Samsung SSD Operating systems Host: Fedora 29 x86_64 Fedora VM0: Fedora 29 X86_64 Fedora VM1: Fedora 29 X86_64 FreeBSD VM0: FreeBSD 11. …
+Host system configuration: CPU: Ryzen 7 1700x @4 GHz Motherboard: Gigabyte X370 K7 - BIOS F23d RAM: 2x16 GB DDR4 @3133 MHz CAS 16 HDD: Some Samsung SSD Operating systems Host: Fedora 29 x86_64 Fedora VM0: Fedora 29 X86_64 Fedora VM1: Fedora 29 X86_64 FreeBSD VM0: FreeBSD 11.2 x86_64 FreeBSD VM1: FreeBSD 11.2 x86_64 Virtualization techonology: Qemu+KVM Linux kernel version: 4.18.17-300.fc29.x86_64 What I did was setup 2 hidentical Fedora 29 virtual machines and 2 hidentical FreeBSD 11.2 virtual machines, every one of them had iperf3 installed on it. …

 Posted on